Ravenbrook/mps/procedure/review.rst

 record edits in the same way as `.edit`_.

 _`.exit.fail`: If transgressions remain, then the revised change is too defective.
-It fails review and must not be used.
+It fails review and MUST NOT be used.

 - Record this result, like::